Florida's 27th congressional district

-Florida's 27th congressional district is an electoral district for the U.S. Congress and was first created in South Florida during 2012, effective January 2013, as a result of the 2010 census.
+Florida's 27th congressional district is an electoral district for the U.S. Congress, and was first created in South Florida during 2012, effective January 2013, as a result of the 2010 census.
 The first candidates ran in the 2012 House elections, and the winner was seated for the 113th Congress on January 3, 2013.

 The 27th district is located entirely within Miami-Dade County.
-The district includes parts of Miami south of the Dolphin Expressway, including Downtown and Little Havana, Coral Gables, South Miami, Pinecrest, Kendall, Palmetto Bay, and Cutler Bay.
-In the 2020 redistricting cycle, Miami Beach was drawn out of the district and into the 24th district, while several places in unincorporated Miami-Dade County, such as Palmetto Estates and parts of Fontainebleau and Westchester were drawn into the 27th district.
+The district includes parts of Miami, south of the Dolphin Expressway, including Downtown and Little Havana, Coral Gables, South Miami, Pinecrest, Kendall, Palmetto Bay, and Cutler Bay.
+In the 2020 redistricting cycle, Miami Beach was drawn out of the district, and into the 24th district, while several places in unincorporated Miami-Dade County, such as Palmetto Estates and parts of Fontainebleau and Westchester, were drawn into the 27th district.
+It is the wealthiest congressional district in Florida and the 90th wealthiest in the United States, with 17.2 percent of households earning over $200,000, per a 2024 study.

 The district is currently represented by Republican María Elvira Salazar, serving since January 12, 2021.
-She was first elected in 2020 after defeating Representative Donna Shalala in a rematch of the 2018 race.
+She was first elected in 2020, after defeating Representative Donna Shalala in a rematch of the 2018 race.